Rank lower bounds on non-local quantum computation: Introduction

 As mentioned above, $f$-routing is related closely to the conditional disclosure of secrets (CDS) primitive.
 A CDS instance is defined by a choice of Boolean function $f:\{0,1\}^n\times \{0,1\}^n\rightarrow \{0,1\}$.
 In CDS, Alice and Bob receive inputs $x\in \{0,1\}^n$ and $y\in \{0,1\}^n$ respectively, while Alice additionally holds a secret string $s\in\{0,1\}^k$.
 Alice and Bob share randomness, and send messages to a referee.
 Their goal is for the referee to be able to determine $s$ if and only if $f(x,y)=1$.

-In \cite{allerstorfer2023making}, it was shown that the randomness cost of CDS for a function $f$ upper bounds the entanglement cost of an $f$-routing scheme for the same function.
+In \cite{allerstorfer2023relating}, it was shown that the randomness cost of CDS for a function $f$ upper bounds the entanglement cost of an $f$-routing scheme for the same function.
 Because of this, our lower bounds on entanglement in $f$-routing imply the same lower bounds on randomness in CDS.
-Because we only need one sided perfection for our bounds to apply, it is possible to bound CDS with perfect security but imperfect privacy (psCDS), or imperfect security and perfect privacy (ppCDS),
+Because we only need one sided perfection for our bounds to apply, it is possible to bound CDS with imperfect correctness and perfect privacy (ppCDS), or perfect correctness but imperfect privacy (pcCDS).
+We obtain:

-The overline indicates we are considering the randomness cost.
+The expressions on the left hand side denote randomness costs.
 This provides a new technique for bounding randomness in CDS, which is proven using the quantum information perspective but can be phrased purely in terms of classical quantities.

 We also prove lower bounds against the $f$-BB84 class of non-local quantum computations.
 An $f$-BB84 task is defined by a choice of Boolean function $f(x,y)$ with $x\in \{0,1\}^n$ given to Alice and $y\in \{0,1\}^n$ given to Bob.
-The system $Q$ is in one of the BB84 states $\{H^{f(X,y)}\ket{b}\}$, with $b\in \{0,1\}$ and $f(x,y)\in\{0,1\}$.
+The system $Q$ is in one of the BB84 states $\{H^{f(x,y)}\ket{b}\}$, with $b\in \{0,1\}$ and $f(x,y)\in\{0,1\}$.
 Alice and Bob should both output $b$.

-Here, we prove a lower bounds on the log of the Schmidt rank of any resource state that suffices to complete $f$-BB84 with probability $1$.
-In particular the same bound as in the $f$-routing case applies,
+The $f$-BB84 task can be completed for arbitrary functions $f$, with the most efficient known protocols using $2^{\Theta(n)}$ entanglement and communication for arbitrary functions \cite{buhrman2013garden}.\footnote{Note that \cite{buhrman2013garden} deals with the $f$-routing task, but their protocol is easily adapted to $f$-BB84.} Again, we consider separate error rates in $0$ and $1$ instances; a $(\epsilon_0, \epsilon_1)$-correct $f$-BB84 protocol produces $b$ on both sides with probability $1-\epsilon_0$ when $f(x,y)=0$, and produces $b$ on both sides with probability $1-\epsilon_1$ when $f(x,y)=1$.
+We prove lower bounds on the log of the Schmidt rank of any resource state that suffices to complete $f$-BB84 with one-sided error, so that one of $\epsilon_0$ or $\epsilon_1$ is zero.
+In particular, (nearly) the same bound as in the $f$-routing case applies,